GluuFederation/docs-ce-prod/docs/source/installation-guide/test-drive.md

 ## Overview

-Follow the instructions below to set up a fresh Gluu Server for testing and POC purposes.
+Follow the instructions below to set up a fresh Gluu Server for testing and proof of concept purposes.
 This guide will walk through setting up a single host Docker Edition demo on a single VM using a bash script.
 This server can be used to test the Gluu Server's capabilities quickly.

 !!!
 Warning
     This installation process is not suitable for production deployments.
 To install a production-ready Gluu Server, follow the formal installation document.

 ## Requirements:

-1. Install Docker by either following the [Docker installation instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository) or using the [convenient installation script](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script)
+1. Install Docker by either following the [Docker installation instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository) or using the [convenient installation script](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script).

 1. Install [docker-compose](https://docs.docker.com/compose/install/#install-compose).